National Weather Service: Tropical Storm Grace could take general path towards Texas - Port Arthur News

 No impacts are expected in Southeast Texas from Fred.

-Grace is still a tropical storm south of Puerto Rico, according to the National Weather Service.
+Grace has weakened to a tropical depression, and is not expected to strengthen very much over the next few days as it moves over or near Haiti, the Dominican Republic, and Cuba, according to the National Weather Service.

-It is forecast to move over Haiti and the Dominican Republic on Monday, and Cuba on Tuesday and Wednesday.

-Warning Coordination Meteorologist Roger Erickson said if Tropical Storm Grace survives moving over all the islands, it will enter the Gulf of Mexico on Thursday.
+Warning Coordination Meteorologist Roger Erickson said by the time it reaches the Gulf of Mexico Thursday, Grace could be dissipated.

-Long term projections show Grace could strengthen over the Gulf of Mexico, and move on a general path towards Texas or Louisiana.

-The uncertainty is very high on specifics of how strong it will be and exactly where it will make landfall.
+“If it survives, it could strengthen into a tropical storm as it moves west across the Gulf,” Erickson said.

+“However, the forecast track has shifted further south, and it is still VERY uncertain if it will impact Texas or Louisiana.”

 Port Arthur Police identify teenage victim of Friday night fatal crash